rosiekeszek/hairhaus-website-22/README.md

 Business name and phone number centered on home/landing page.

-Footer is stuck to bottom but I would like to have a little more space between content and footer.
+Footer is stuck to the bottom after page content.